glv/bindery/README.md

 Electronic book formats are typically rather simple.
 An EPUB book, for example, is just HTML, CSS, and some image files packed into a single zip file along with various bits of metadata.
 But there are numerous tricky details, and a lot of redundancy in the metadata.
-Bindery aims to simplify the process.
+Bindery aims to simplify the process, while stopping short of being a full ebook authoring system.

 To use Bindery, you write a simple Ruby program that describes the book's structure and important metadata.
 This program is also responsible for identifying the HTML files that correspond to the book's chapters; those files might already exist, but the program can generate them on the fly as well.